apt1002/strategy/heterodox.md

 # Heterodox Technology

-[It is a shame this is not a Google Doc (I know!) to be commented on.
-What’s the best we can do for that?]

 Many people[who?], who disagree on most things[which?], agree that they need foundational software technologies that they can reach into and change.

 ## Big Tech versus society